khulnasoft-lab/design.khulnasoft.com/contents/content/voice-tone.md

 There are two options:

 * When brevity is the priority, use only the noun and verb (omitting articles and prepositions); for example, “Pipeline scheduled.”
-* When you want to use a complete phrase for a human feel, use a full phrase; for example, “The pipeline has been scheduled.”
+* When you want to use a full phrase for a human feel, use a complete sentence; for example, “The pipeline has been scheduled.”

 ### Distant past (earlier than instant feedback)